Written By: Devin Golden

 Asbestos mining involved an open-pit (an open area similar to a valley) method.
 When asbestos is first extracted, it looks like old wood.
 It is then turned into a fluffy fiber.
 The refined asbestos is added to other materials, like cement or insulation.

 Mining of asbestos in the United States ended in 2002 when a chrysotile deposit in California closed.
-The U.S. still imports it, and in 2018 the country brought in 750 metric tons:
+In 2018 the country brought in 750 metric tons:

 2014